 Why is tracking your money so important?
 Only 41 percent of Americans use a budget according to a recent U.S. Bank survey, and, yet, the average household carries $132,529 in total debt.
 None of us want to take orders from our money or debt.
 We want financial strength and independence.
 A budget helps you spend money you have and avoid spending money you don’t have.

-Once your plan is written down, track it using one of these free budget planners.
+Once written down, track it using our budget tracker Illuminate®.

 Pay yourself every payday (after your tithe), rather than paying your creditors first.
 Establishing a “save first” habit every month will make it a natural, healthy part of your life.

 - Don’t shop when you can swap

 To cut back on shopping, try trading things you already own.
 Here are four swapping options:

 - ThredUp.
 Check out sites like ThredUp® to save on hand-me-downs you and your kids will actually like.
 Here’s a great article on savvy consignment shopping for kids clothes.

 - SwapaDVD.
 Do you have stacks of DVDs you never watch?
 Log onto SwapaDVD® and trade them.
 For a small trading fee, you can restock your shelves with fresh flicks.
 (If you prefer to read, check out PaperbackSwap® for books.)

 - Swap Parties.
 A trend in the world of the frugal is to throw a Swap Party®.
 Choose a theme like clothing, kitchenware, or baby items and ask your friends to bring along similar items to trade.

 - Bartering Services.
 Handy with a camera?
 Great at fixing things?
 A grammar whiz?
 These are all services you can offer instead of paying full price.
 In a recent survey conducted on Facebook, 80 percent of participants said they intend to or already have bartered a good or service to save money.
 Trading is alive and well — just remember the tax implications if you do begin bartering.
 Learn more here.